prajwolrg/HOOD-Protocol/README.md

-# HOOD Protocol
+# ICE Money Market

-This project is decentralized money market protocol along with a frontend for it.
+This repository contains the smart contracts as well as react frontend for a decentralized money market protocol.
+The code is forked from [here](https://github.com/izyak/HOOD-Protocol/) and is adjusted to support the Arctic Testnet of the ICE Blockchain.

 ## Folder Structure
 ```
-contracts/ :  Required solidity contracts for HOOD Protocol.
+contracts/ :  Required solidity contracts for Money Market.

 frontend/ : Code for frontend